-What is The Dual Diagnosis Model of Treatment?
+What Is the Dual Diagnosis Model of Treatment?

 Treatment for these conditions benefits the patient with a seamless team of clinicians to treat the multiple disorders with a comprehensive therapy approach.
 Modification of some traditional methods to treat one disorder may have to be made in consideration for potential harm to the additional disorder.
-The goal is to learn to manage both illnesses in order to pursue meaningful life goals.
+The goal is to learn to manage both conditions in order to pursue meaningful life goals.

 The most common disorders that are treated in a dual diagnosis model are:

 Our Vertava Health’s dual diagnosis treatment center in Texas can provide comprehensive care for these disorders and more.
 Contact our friendly and knowledgeable Vertava Health team today.

 Choose Vertava Health’s Dual Diagnosis Treatment Program in Texas